Certified Machine Unlearning via Noisy Stochastic Gradient Descent: Experiment Details

 Finally, we remark that in our specific case since we have normalized the features of all data points (i.e., $\|x\| = 1$), by the explicit gradient formula we know that $\|(\sigma (y_i \textbf{w}^\top \textbf{x}_i )- 1) y_i \textbf{x}_i\| \leq 1$.

-\textbf{Learning from scratch set-up} For the baselines and our stochastic gradient Langevin unlearning framework, we all sample the initial weight $\textbf{w}$ randomly sampled from i.i.d Gaussian distribution $\mathcal{N}(\mu_0, \frac{2 \sigma^2}{m})$, where $\mu_0$ is a hyper-parameter denoting the initialization mean and we set as $0$.
-For the stochastic gradient langevin unlearning method, the burn-in steps $T$ w.r.t. different batch sizes are listed in Table.~\ref{tab:sgd_burn_in}. we follow ~\cite{chien2024langevin} and set $T=10,000$ for the baselines (D2D and Langevin unlearning) to converge.
+\textbf{Learning from scratch set-up} For the baselines and our PNSGD unlearning framework, we all sample the initial weight $\textbf{w}$ randomly sampled from i.i.d Gaussian distribution $\mathcal{N}(\mu_0, \frac{2 \sigma^2}{m})$, where $\mu_0$ is a hyper-parameter denoting the initialization mean and we set as $0$.
+For the PNSGD unlearning method, the burn-in steps $T$ w.r.t. different batch sizes are listed in Table.~\ref{tab:sgd_burn_in}. we follow ~\cite{chien2024langevin} and set $T=10,000$ for the baselines (D2D and Langevin unlearning) to converge.

 \textbf{Unlearning request implementation. }In our experiment, for an unlearning request of removing data point $i$, we replace its feature with random features drawn from $\mathcal{N}(0,I_d)$ and its label with a random label drawn uniformly at random drawn from all possible classes.
 This is similar to the DP replacement definition defined in~\cite{kairouz2021practical}, where they replace a point with a special \emph{null} point $\perp$.